jbush001/NyuziProcessor/tools/simulator/README.md

 The simulator allocates 16MB of memory to the virtual machine, starting at address 0.

-Uncommenting the line `CFLAGS += -DLOG_INSTRUCTIONS=1` in the Makefile will dump detailed instruction statistics.
+Uncommenting the line `CFLAGS += -DLOG_INSTRUCTIONS=1` in the Makefile will cause this to dump detailed instruction statistics.

 ### Debugging with LLDB (in development)